Enrollment is open for the

 When and how can I register my children?

 You can apply online through our website.
-Applications will be processed in the order received until classes begin in August.
+Applications will be processed in the order received until classes are full.
 The non-refundable application fee of $175 is due at the time of application.

 What if I have never homeschooled before?

 Our courses are structured in such a way that students should be able to work independently to complete their home assignments; however, some students (especially the younger ones) may require assistance from the parents.
-In our model, parents are not expected to do any teaching, although we encourage parental involvement.
+In our model, parents are not expected to do any teaching unless the student has demonstrated significant gaps in knowledge or ability.
+In that case, it is up to the parents to provide additional tutoring for their child at their expense.

 What curriculum do you use?